How to Use Yoast SEO: Initial Setup, Configuration and Tips

 Although WordPress CMS has search engine-friendly functionality out-of-the-box, it doesn’t come with features needed to rank higher on the search results.
 For this reason, a suite of SEO plugins is necessary to help your WordPress site perform better.

 Yoast SEO is one of the most prominent SEO solutions for WordPress.
-This plugin specializes in optimizing on-page SEO by suggesting several modifications to your content for better searchability.
+This plugin specializes in optimizing on-page SEO by suggesting several modifications to help you write SEO-friendly content.

 Thus, improving the chance of driving organic traffic to your website and, more importantly, generating revenue for your business.